mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 This table will list summary information about the concerns, but to review them more fully you will need to click on the name of the concern.
 This will open up the details available to you.

-Note that if you are not an investigator on the other concern, the information available to you may be quite limited.
+Note that if you are not an {{safeguarding lead contact}} on the other concern, the information available to you may be quite limited.
-You may need to speak to a Safeguarding Manager or the relevant investigator in this situation.
+You may need to speak to a Safeguarding Manager or the relevant {{safeguarding lead contact}} in this situation.

 ### Notes

 Notes are detailed records of your investigation.
-They can be added by the investigator or by a Safeguarding manager.
+They can be added by the {{safeguarding lead contact}} or by a Safeguarding manager.
 To add a case note click the button in the main action panel.

 This will take you to a screen similar to adding work or other activity records.
 As with them, select the work area,